-Maybe this is not the most elegant solution in the world, but it works, and now it should be obvious why it's called drop-frame time-code.
+Maybe this NTSC drop-frame solution is not the most elegant, but it works, and now it should be obvious why it's called drop-frame time-code.

 For non-critical applications, such as news segments, industrial television productions, etc., drop-frame isn't needed.
 However, if you are involved with producing 15-minute or longer programs for broadcast, you should use an editor with drop-frame capability.

-On most edit controllers you will find a switch that lets you select either a drop-frame or non-drop frame mode.
-Software programs typically have a drop-down box where you can select the approach you want.
+On most edit controllers you will find a hardware or software switch that lets you select either a drop-frame or non-drop frame mode.

 When you use the drop-frame mode, a signal is added to the SMPTE/EBU time-coded video that automatically lets the equipment know that drop-frame is being used.

-Drop frame is usually represented with a semi-colon (;) or period (.) between the seconds and frames whereas non-drop retains the colon (:).
-The period is usually used on devices that don't have the ability to display a semi-colon.
-Example: drop frame = "HH:MM:SS.FF" or "HH:MM:SS;FF", non-drop frame = "HH:MM:SS:FF"
+Drop frame is usually represented with a semicolon (;) or period (.) between the seconds and frames whereas non-drop retains the colon (:).
+The period is usually used on devices that don't have the ability to display a semicolon.

 is more to editing with time code, and

 will find additional information here.